MehwishTariq/PongGame/README.md

 The paddle has to hit the ball if fails to hit it, will result in score for the other player.

-The limit in this is set to '2' as whoever scores more than '2' points will win the game.And then the player is then asked if they want to play again.
+The limit in this is set to '2' as whoever scores more than '2' points will win the game.And then the player is asked if they want to play again.